Jasonette/documentation/docs/document.md

     - `z_index`: An integer value (example: `{"z_index": "-1"}`).
 Set the z-index of the item.
 (Similar to [CSS z-index](https://developer.mozilla.org/en-US/docs/Web/CSS/z-index))
   - `action`: An [action](actions.md) to trigger when a user taps the item.
 See [actions reference](actions.md) for details.
   - `href`: An [href](href.md) to trigger when a user taps the item.
 See [href reference](href.md) for details.
-  - `menu`: menu to display when a user swipes the item to the left.
-See the next section to learn more.

 ###example